microsoft/language-server-protocol/_specifications/specification-3-16.md

 	 * identifier is sent from the server to the client and the file is not
 	 * open in the editor (the server has not received an open notification
 	 * before) the server can send `null` to indicate that the version is
-	 * known and the content on disk is the master (as speced with document
+	 * known and the content on disk is the master (as specified with document
 	 * content ownership).
 	 *
 	 * The version number of a document will increase after each change,